 What is Epic Poetry?
 Definition, Characteristics, and Examples

-Epic poetry is a highly esteemed and ancient literary genre, known for narrating tales of human achievements, mythology, and heroism that surpass the boundaries of time.
+Epic poetry is a highly esteemed and ancient literary genre.
+Epic poems are known for narrating tales of human achievements, mythology, and heroism that surpasses the boundaries of time.

 What is Epic Poetry?